What’s a feral cat? Is it an outdoor cat? What does feral mean? What exactly IS a feral cat? Let’s get basic with feral cat facts and misconceptions.

 In case you didn’t read this whole article:

 - Feral cats are not socialized to humans and are wild animals that are descended from domestic ones

-- If a cat won’t approach, is rarely around, won’t eat in front of you or meow at you, he likely is feral.
+- If a cat won’t approach, is rarely around, won’t eat in front of you or meow at you, or similar behavior after months or years, then he likely is feral.

 - Ferals are not any more likely to spread disease than your pet cat will, as all animals carry bacteria, prone to rabies and parasites.